Target's New Hunter Boots Collaboration Is $80 and Under

 RELATED: Target Is Launching Its First Exclusive Fragrance Brand

-The individual collection items have not been announced yet, but Hunter creative director Alasdhair Willis confirmed that a tall rain boot is included in the collection, though the breadth of the line reaches far beyond that to backpacks, Chelsea boots, pool slides, and packable outerwear.
+Hunter creative director Alasdhair Willis confirmed that a tall rain boot is included in the collection, though the breadth of the line reaches far beyond that to backpacks, Chelsea boots, pool slides, and packable outerwear.
 The prices range from $5 to $80 and will be offered in sizes XS to 3X for women, S to XXL for men, and 18M to XL for kids and toddlers.

+The brand released a lookbook Friday full of colorful rain boots and jackets, and it's already got us counting down.

 If you're already ready to line up and plan your next Target trip, you've got a bit of time to spare.
-The collection won't be released to the public until Saturday, April 14, but if you want an extra edge against other Target and Hunter fans, REDcard holders will get early access to part of the collection online before everyone else on April 7.
+While you can click through the items now, the collection won't be released to the public until Saturday, April 14, but if you want an extra edge against other Target and Hunter fans, REDcard holders will get early access to part of the collection online before everyone else on April 7.